 Kayayei are girls and women who work as head porters throughout Accra, including in Kantamanto.
 Most migrate from the rural North in search of a better life without any understanding of the reality that awaits them.
 Kantamanto’s kayayei risk their lives doing backbreaking work for poverty wages that often leave them sleeping on the streets, vulnerable to sexual violence.
 We will:

-- Partner with the Kayayei Youth Association and the Ghana Catholic Health Secretariat to coordinate four health interventions during 2020 that will reach hundreds of Kantamanto’s kayayei.
+- Partner with the Kayayei Youth Association to coordinate four health interventions during 2020 that will reach hundreds of Kantamanto’s kayayei.
 This will include healthcare registrations, vaccines and chiropractic analysis.

 - Model climate change resilient agricultural growing systems and businesses through female empowerment.